logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

       - **UseHopsworksAPIKeys:**  Enable/Disable Hopsworks API Key for authentication

       - **CacheRefreshIntervalMS:** The API Keys are cached and refreshed periodically.
-You can not set the refresh period to zero.
+CacheRefreshIntervalMS can not be set to zero.

       - **CacheUnusedEntriesEvictionMS:** Unused API Keys are automatically evicted from the cache.
-Eviction time can not be less than cache refersh time (CacheRefreshIntervalMS)
+Eviction time can not be less than cache refersh time (CacheRefreshIntervalMS).

+      - **CacheRefreshIntervalJitterMS:** It prevents simultaneously updates to the cached API Keys if the keys were added to the cache in a very short interval

 - **Log:** REST Server logging settings